ZQS1943/GLEN/README.md

 ***

 ## Quick Start
-You can quickly use our model to do prediction on your data by either using the trained checkpoints or use a docker file.
+You can quickly deploy our model by either using the trained checkpoints or utilizing a Docker image.

 ### Checkpoints
 ```sh
 docker pull qiusi/glen_sentence # pull the image